APM PRESENTS

 APM Presents offers a unique package of programs with timely relevance for your audiences.

-APM Presents, previously known as APM Celebrates, is a collection of specials available through American Public Media to all affiliated stations.
+APM Presents is a collection of specials available through American Public Media to all affiliated stations.
 News and Talk specials tackle some of the biggest questions of our time while our Classical collection engages audiences with musical performances from renowned musicians.

 Air windows are listed below and on individual program pages.
 Specific download times are listed in ContentDepot.
 If you would like to request an air window extension, please contact your Station Relations Representative.
 Extensions are considered on a case-by-case basis and may be granted subject to rights.